 There have been many attempts to classify Shakespeare’s play types; using labels to place them into categories to define or restrict the ways in which we think about each play.
 Traditionally Shakespeare play types are defined as:

 with a number of additional categories proposed over the years:

-There have always been attempts to classify Shakespeare’s play types, using labels to place them in categories that could restrict the ways in which we might think about them.
-Certainly, we can justify calling the Henry plays, the Richard plays and King John Shakespeare’s ‘history plays’ although that would be the most superficial kind of description, given the variety of action, mood, feeling, tone and structure among them and within the texts individually.
+Certainly, we can justify calling the Henry plays, the Richard plays and King John Shakespeare’s ‘history plays’ although that would be the most superficial kind of description, given the variety of action, mood, feeling, tone and structure within and between the plays.

 Shakespeare’s Lost Plays

 Shortly after Shakepeare’s death what is known as the First Folio was printed.
 We know, now, that he wrote several plays that were not included in that volume – plays that are often referred to as Shakespeare’s ‘lost plays’.

 Read more about Shakespeare’s Lost plays